hollyouellette/kickstarter-analysis/README.md

-# kickstarter-analysis
+# An Analysis of Kickstarter Campaigns
-performing analysis on kickstarter data to uncover trends
+Analysis on kickstarter data to uncover trends to inform the client's kickstarter strategy.